Zander Identity Theft Review

 Zander Insurance Subscription Options

-Compared to some of it’s competitors, Zander Insurance is one of the most affordable identity monitoring services around.
-I also love that you can pay monthly and don’t have to sign a long-term contract, although discounted yearly plans are available.
-I’ve seen similar services charge up to $50 a month, locking you into a year, so Zander Insurance is definitely winning when it comes to subscriptions!
+Compared to some of its competitors, Zander Insurance is one of the most affordable identity monitoring services around.
+We also love that you can pay monthly and don’t have to sign a long-term contract, although discounted yearly plans are available.
+We’ve seen similar services charge up to $50 a month, locking you into a year, so Zander Insurance is winning when it comes to subscriptions!

 The Zander Identity Theft Protection App

-Overall, I’d definitely recommend Zander Insurance for identity monitoring for a few reasons.
-Of course, it has its drawbacks, so I wanted to break it down for you even further.
+Overall, we’d recommend Zander Insurance for identity monitoring for a few reasons detailed below.
+Of course, it has its drawbacks, so we wanted to break it down for you even further.

-- Low prices: Starting at only $6.75 a month, Zander Insurance provides the lowest prices I’ve seen for identity monitoring and restoration.
+- Low prices: Starting at only $6.75 a month, Zander Insurance provides the lowest prices we’ve seen for identity monitoring and restoration.

-- Monthly plans: I also like that you can sign up for a month and cancel without any fees.
+- Monthly plans: We also like that you can sign up for a month and cancel without any fees.

 But Zander Insurance isn’t for you if you’re looking for…

-- Credit monitoring: If you use Zander Insurance, you’ll have to either manually check your credit reports or sign up for another service.
+- Credit monitoring: If you use Zander Insurance, you’ll have to either check your credit reports manually or sign up for another service.
+Credit monitoring is not one of the services Zander covers.

-- Bank and card activity monitoring: While Zander Insurance checks the web for your bank and card numbers, they won’t monitor your accounts or cards for fraudulent activity.
+- Bank and card activity monitoring: While Zander Insurance checks the web for your bank and card numbers, it won’t monitor your account or card transactions for fraudulent activity.

 Zander Insurance FAQs